 60 ft. x 70 ft. | 4,200 sq. ft. | $394,800 – $504,000 |

+There’s a dual reason so many people decide to build barndos—they’re barnyard-bold and budget-friendly.
 Building material costs for barndominiums are less than for most new homes, thanks to the availability of kits.
-Standard kits cost between $5,000 and $350,000 and can be assembled in 10 days.
-Everything for a home’s exterior is included, such as the walls, roof, framed openings for windows and doors, siding, structural elements like steel columns, and hardware.
+Standard kits cost between $5,000 and $350,000, and you can assemble them in as few as 10 days.
+Everything for the home’s exterior is included, including walls, roof, framed openings for windows and doors, siding, structural elements like steel columns, and hardware.

-Even with a kit, you will still need to account for all the materials needed to finish the interior, which can run you anywhere from $25,400 to $100,700 in total.
+Even with a kit, you still need to buy the materials to finish the interior.
+These can cost anywhere from $25,400 to $100,700 or more if you buy high-end finishes.
 You will also pay separately for custom doors and windows.

 Construction Task | Average Cost |